Last updated on December 4th, 2020 at 05:34 am

 This was my first World Travel Market and I was absolutely blown away by the extravagance of so many of the world’s tourism board displays and travel related companies mega stalls.
 I was also touched by the rare humble ones- among the giant behemoths were a few very small stalls, one of which confused me as it was filled with information on Uzbekistan, Tajikistan and Iran.
 Random cards were scattered everywhere and I enquired what was going on.
 “We’re sharing this stall,” said a pleasant Central Asian woman.
 “I’d love to visit all these places, but as an American, Iran isn’t a good place to visit right now” I said.
 Instantly an older gentleman jumped from his chair and proudly announced that he was about to usher in a large group of Americans to tour Iran in a few weeks.
 He reached out his hand and gave me a firm handshake, “I’m Cyrus, named after Cyrus The Great, you know Cyrus The Great?”
 He said.
 He was one proud Persian and insisted I return later to speak to his sister as well, which was quite sweet.

 The Cuban tourism board greeted spectators with a Cuban man rolling cigars in front of their section.
-We usually don’t get political, but the long standing American embargo with Cuba was created to hurt their economy and President Obama knows he should have lifted it yesterday, he just hasn’t had the spine to take action there.
-Everyone else in the world trades with them and they open their nation to everyone.
 While it’s technically illegal for an American to visit Cuba, you can visit from another country, and Cubans do not stamp passports.
 I’ve met quite a few Americans who’ve made the trip and found the country to be fantastic.
 It’s now towards the top of my travel list to be honest- I want to visit a nation that’s devoid of advertising everywhere you look.
-Belarus also falls into this category of destinations, among a few others like North Korea (which isn’t as high on my list).
+Belarus also falls into this category of destinations, among a few others like North Korea.

 Some nations, such as Belgium, had incredibly lavish setups.
 Among their stalls they featured a double sided bar with 5 Belgian beers on tap, free for anyone conducting business with them.
 Other countries, like Ireland